House Siding Materials You Probably Never Heard of!

 Cons: Expensive, very heavy, takes expertise to install

-Metal – Aluminum, Steel, Copper
+Metal – Aluminum, Steel, Zinc, and Copper

 At first glance, metal as a siding material conjures up images of modern homes.
 But aluminum siding is a horizontal lap variation that mimics traditional home siding.
 Metal is truly one of the most versatile materials on the list as it can be factory shaped and colored in a great variety of ways.
 The material is certainly durable, and will last 40+ years.